-The brand’s cars are elite and royal, standing out on the road, says the Saab logo.
+According to the Saab logo, the brand’s cars are elite and royal, standing out on the road.
 The emblem demonstrates completeness, convenience, comfortable interior decoration, and high-quality car parts.

 Saab: Brand overview